fastai/fastai/README.md

 ## Docker Containers

-For those interested in offical docker containers for this project, they can be found [here](https://github.com/fastai/docker-containers#fastai).
+For those interested in official docker containers for this project, they can be found [here](https://github.com/fastai/docker-containers#fastai).